Deaod/VoteSys/README.md

 Default is 0.

 #### Server Name
 `ServerName` is used to change the name of the server for this preset.
-If this property is empty, the server's default `ServerName` will be used.
+Changes to `ServerName` persist across map changes.

+It is recommended to define a `ServerName` either for all presets or for none of them.
+Remember that `ServerName` can be inherited from other presets.

 #### Game Type
 `Game` is used to identify the gametype for the preset.
 It must not be blank for enabled presets.